cerner/terra-core/packages/terra-avatar/docs/README.md

 # About terra-avatar

-The `terra-avatar` package contains three components: `Avatar`, `Facility`, and `SharedUser`.
+The `terra-avatar` package contains three components: `Avatar`, `Facility`, and `Generic`.
 View their respective documentation tabs for information on accepted props and examples.

 ## Getting Started